fhellwig/pkgconfig/README.md

 2. **Extras are ignored.** If the `database` object in the production configuration file had an additional property, such as `tablespace`, then this is *not* merged since there is no `tablespace` property in the base configuration file.
 3. **Scalars and arrays are replaced.** Any property that has a scalar (string, number, boolean) or an array value replaces the original value.
 Only objects are recursively traversed.

-The benefit of this approach is that the base `myapp.json` file essentially provides a typed template of what is allowed in the merged file.
+The benefit of this approach is that the base configuration file essentially provides a typed template of what is allowed in the merged file.
 This is much simpler than using JSON schema or some other type of validation.